edemaine/parseltongue/README.md

 ### Optional Colons

-`if`, `elif`, `else`, `while`, `for`, `with`, `try`, `except`, `finally`, and `def` generally do not need colons after the condition.
+`if`, `elif`, `else`, `while`, `for`, `with`, `try`, `except`, `finally`, `def`, and `class` generally do not need colons after the condition.
 The exception is that the one-line forms of `if`, `elif`, `while`, `for`, `with`, `except`, and `def` need a colon to separate the condition from the body.
 But `else`, `try`, and `finally` do not need a colon even in their